Luigi Chinetti: Racing career

-At the 1949 24 Hours of Le Mans race he drove the first Ferrari ever to win the event, and became the second three-time winner of the race.
+At the 1949 24 Hours of Le Mans race, Chinetti drove the first Ferrari ever to win the event, and became the second three-time winner of the race.
 The Ferrari 166M in which Chinetti won was turned over to Baron Selsdon of Scotland (Peter Mitchell-Thomson) for twenty minutes during the race, making Thomson the official co-driver although Chinetti had driven twenty-three of the hours of the race.
 Following the race, Thomson purchased that automobile through Chinetti.

 Chinetti made three appearances at the Spa 24 Hours, taking outright wins in 1933 in an Alfa Romeo 8C 2300 partnered with Phillipe Varent, and again in 1949 in a Ferrari Tipo 166 MM driving for Ferrari with Jean Lucas.

-He also posted wins at the Paris 12 Hours; once in 1948 in a Ferrari Tipo 166 SC, and again in 1950 in a Tipo 166 MM teamed with Jean Lucas.
+Chinetti also posted wins at the Paris 12 Hours; once in 1948 in a Ferrari Tipo 166 SC, and again in 1950 in a Tipo 166 MM teamed with Jean Lucas.

-In 1951, he was the riding mechanic in the Ferrari 212 that won the grueling Carrera Panamericana race, a 2100 mi, five-day competition across Mexico.
+In 1951, Chinetti was the riding mechanic in the Ferrari 212 that won the grueling Carrera Panamericana race, a 2100 mi, five-day competition across Mexico.
 Chinetti appeared in the Carrera Panamericana three more times in subsequent years, with the highest finish being a third place in 1952.